thorpej/ft230x-breakout/README.md

 ## Errata

+### 1.0

-* In revision 1.0 of the board, there is a silkscreen error: The Tx and Rx LED labels are swapped.
+* There is a silkscreen error: The Tx and Rx LED labels are swapped.
 This is corrected in revision 1.1.

 ## Changes